Use a checklist to carry out a smog inspection and record violations via the mobile app.

 During the smog check inspection test, the exhaust gases of the motor vehicle are checked when it is idling.
 The test centres receive the corresponding reference values from the legislator as target data.
 The target data depend on the vehicle type and model.

 In addition, the car manufacturers have the possibility to undercut the values of the legislator by stricter specifications.
-In this case, the inspectors use the stricter values for the emissions test.
+In this case, the inspectors use the stricter values for the smog check inspection.
 For this purpose, they are given access to various databases.

 All guideline values, whether from the legislator or the automotive industry, are adjusted at regular intervals.